 Benefits:

-• Inflammation Reduction: Omega-3 fatty acids have anti-inflammatory effects, which can lower the risk of heart disease and other inflammatory diseases.
+- Inflammation Reduction: Because of their anti-inflammatory properties, omega-3 fatty acids may reduce the risk of heart disease and other inflammatory conditions.

 Recommendations: